WAT CHAI WATTHANARAM

 To the east, close to the river, stand two large identical chedis about 20 meters north and south of the ordination hall.
 The two chedis are the only original structures not situated on an elevated platform.

-What or whose ashes have been buried inside the chedi is not known.
+What, or whose, ashes have been buried inside the chedi is unknown.
 It could have been his mother’s and his father’s remains, especially as the monastery had been built in merit for his mother.
 It would be rather exceptional if these chedis were constructed merely as decoration.

 The inner wall and main platform

 The brick pathway also passed the inner wall and led to the central staircase of the first of three raised platforms, about 1.5 meters high.
 The platform, which houses the ordination hall, the gallery and the quincunx, is double-redented on its corners.
-The inner wall, which contained all the monastic structures and whose foundations were restored, had a height of 2.5 meters and surpassed the first platform, one meter.
-Next to the central staircase, there was also a staircase on the north and south sides of the platform.
+The inner wall, which contained all the monastic structures and whose foundations were restored, was 2.5 meters high and rose 1 meter above the first platform.
+Next to the central staircase, staircases also stood on the north and south sides of the platform.
 [12]

-(One of the two large chedis, close to the river)
+(One of the two large chedis, close to the river – April 2009 CE)

 The Ordination Hall or Ubosot

 Climbing the central stairs, you arrived on the main platform, straight in view of the restored ruin of the ordination hall.
 At present, only the elevated base remains.
-The rectangular structure measures about 45 meters in length and 19 meters in width.
+The rectangular structure measures about 45 meters long and 19 meters wide.

 The ubosot was accessed by two small staircases to the east and west of the hall.
-The hall was built in what we call now the middle Ayutthaya period style, which implies that a porch completely surrounded the structure.
-The porches on the east and west were about 4 meters deep, while on its length, the porches were only over one meter wide.
-The three-tiered roof, covered with glazed tiles, was supported by two colonnades of each five columns dividing the space into a central part and two aisles.
+The hall was built in what we now call the middle Ayutthaya period style, which implies that a porch surrounded the structure.
+The porches on the east and west were about 4 meters deep, but no more than 1 meter wide along their length.
+The three-tiered roof, covered with glazed tiles, was supported by two colonnades of five columns dividing the space into a central part and two aisles.
 The walls were made of brick and stucco, the most commonly used materials for temple construction at that time.
-The locations of the eight bai sema were reconstructed on their original positions.
-Different from Wat Maha That and Wat Ratcha Burana, built in the early Ayutthaya period, is that here the ubosot is not penetrating the gallery at par with Wat Phutthaisawan.
-Identical to the vihara and ubosot of Wat Maha That, the side walls were divided into nine bays decorated with false windows, similar to the gallery's exterior and the meru.
+The eight bai sema were reconstructed in their original positions.
+Unlike Wat Maha That and Wat Ratcha Burana, built in the early Ayutthaya period, the ubosot here does not extend into the gallery, unlike at Wat Phutthaisawan.
+As at the vihara and ubosot of Wat Maha That, the side walls were divided into nine bays, each decorated with false windows, similar to the gallery's exterior and the meru.

 (View of the ordination hall of Wat Chai Watthanaram - July 2009 CE)